 |Title:||Joel E. Smilow ’54 Defensive Coordinator (LB)|

-Rick Flanders, who coached his 15th season at Yale in 2011, returns to the job of defensive coordinator, a position he held under former Yale mentor Jack Siedlecki for 12 seasons.
-He was promoted to associate head coach in 2007, has been on the staffs of the last three Yale head coaches and has 21 years of experience coaching in the Ancient Eight.
+Rick Flanders, who coached his 16th season at Yale in 2012, returned last fall to the job of defensive coordinator, a position he held under former Yale mentor Jack Siedlecki for 12 seasons.
+He was promoted to associate head coach in 2007, has been on the staffs of the last three Yale head coaches and has 22 years of experience coaching in the Ancient Eight.

 Flanders has handled defensive backs and linebackers during his Yale tenure.
 Under his watch, Yale was ranked No. 1 in the FCS in scoring defense in 2007 and 2008.